46137/Powershell_Scripts/README.md

 #Searching for commandlets.
 Get-Help process

-#Shows command types of the search.
+#Displays the command types of the search.
 Get-Command *process

 #Lists the powershell version.